 A quick visit to your city or county’s website or a call to the planning department can save you from a major hassle.
 It’s much better to know the rules upfront than to invest in a beautiful new coop only to find out it violates a local ordinance.

-Don't Forget the Outdoor Run
+Why the Outdoor Run Size Matters, Too

 The coop is where your chickens will sleep, lay eggs, and shelter from bad weather, but they also need a safe outdoor space to stretch their legs.
 This area is called the run, and it’s where your flock will spend most of their day foraging, dust bathing, and socializing.
 It’s important to remember that the run space is in addition to the interior coop space—it doesn’t count toward your square footage calculation for the coop itself.